Purton: Second World War

 There are a number of concrete pillboxes in the parish, which were part of the defences of Southern England during the Second World War.
 They form part of the GHQ Line Red, along which an anti-tank trench also ran, between Ballards Ash near Royal Wootton Bassett and the River Ray near Blunsdon railway station.

 RAF Blakehill Farm, north of Purton Stoke, was a RAF Transport Command station that operated from 1944 until 1946; its site, mostly in Cricklade parish, has returned to farmland.
 United States troops were stationed in Braydon Wood, and attended dances at the Angel Hotel.
 Anti-tank devices (chains across the road, set in concrete blocks) were installed on the parish boundary across Tadpole Bridge that spans the River Ray.
 The Cenotaph on Purton High Street is a memorial to those who died in both world wars.

 Local studies

 Volume 18 of the Wiltshire Victoria County History, published in 2011, covers Purton.

 Governance

 Purton Parish Council is the first tier of local government and is responsible for public open spaces, footpaths, and the upkeep of the cemetery; the council is a consultee on planning applications within the parish.
 All other local services are provided by the Wiltshire Council unitary authority.
-For Westminster elections, the parish falls within the North Wiltshire constituency.
+For Westminster elections, the parish falls within the South Cotswolds constituency.

 Purton electoral ward covers the parishes of Purton and Braydon.
 The population of the ward taken at the 2011 census was 4,271.